 Feedings, by D. Avery

 There were entertainments, of course, at the arenas.
 Relentlessly the Trump Youth rooted out books and paintings that still polluted many of the buildings.
 These fueled their great bonfires after the Feedings.
-Artists were kept on hand in miserable cells until a show at the arena where the large animals from the forsaken zoos would finally get to satisfy their hunger.
+In miserable cells at the arena, artists were kept on hand for these entertainments where the large animals from the forsaken zoos would finally get to satisfy their hunger.